-As an expert in the HVAC field, people ask me if a heat pump is better than a gas furnace or vice versa.
+As an expert in the HVAC field, people ask me which is better: heat pumps vs gas furnace?

 Let’s assume the air in your house is 65 degrees.
 The air coming into the system is 65 degrees.
 A gas furnace will heat that air by about 30 to 60 degrees.
 I find that temperature difference to be more in the area of 45 to 55 degrees most of the time.
 This means you will have anywhere from 95 to 125-degree air coming out of your registers.
 In the winter, gas furnaces feel very nice for this reason.
 Your house will warm up quickly with warm air like that coming out.